GTPGllc/Ender-2-Pro-v427/README.md

 4. ### Change #define INVERT_E0_DIR false  to  #define INVERT_E0_DIR true
 # Machine Wiring Safety: (If you are not sure what you are doing, ask someone who does know what they are doing.)
 ## All screw terminal wiring connections should have the tinned ends snipped off and replaced with wire ferrules.
 You can purchase a wire ferrule and crimping tool kit at the links below.
 This is the kit I used, and the wire strippers.
 If you are not sure how to use the kit, see video link below.
 ### Disclaimer: GTPGllc (Gorilla Tech Programming Group, LLC) does NOT get paid or receive products for links to the BV3D You-Tube Channel, or BV3D's affiliate links.
+However, if you wish to supposrt us and our work here, use Cash App, Cashtag: $The300lbGorilla
 ### 1. Wire Ferrule Installation Video Link: https://www.youtube.com/watch?v=8F4zQVzDRww   BV3D Channel on You-Tube
 ### 2. Wire Ferrule Kit Link: https://amzn.to/3FpvCqI (This is an affiliate link that helps out the BV3D You-Tube Channel)
 ### 3. Wire Strippers (If you need a good one): https://amzn.to/3bF8vv6 (This is an affiliate link that helps out the BV3D You-Tube Channel)